Part-Based Models Improve Adversarial Robustness: Additional Robustness Results

 Third, we have also experimented with decision-based black-box attacks that do not rely on gradient information.
 We use AutoAttack~\citep{croce_reliable_2020}, which incorporates Square Attack~\citep{andriushchenko_square_2020} which does not rely on gradients and only uses the output scores.
 We also use the state-of-the-art $\ell_\infty$-attack, RayS~\citep{chen_rays_2020}, to evaluate our Downsampled part model on the Part-ImageNet dataset.
 RayS manages to reduce the accuracy to 71.0 (at 10k steps), which is still much higher than that achieved by the PGD attack and AutoAttack (45.4 and 39.4).
 This confirms that the non-gradient attacks are not better than the gradient-based ones, suggesting that there is no gradient obfuscation problem.

-\paragraph{Attacking Segmenter.} We have experimented with multiple ways to attack the part models, including attempts to fool the segmenter by using both losses in the attack objective.
+\paragraph{Single-staged attack.} We have experimented with multiple ways to attack the part models, including attempts to fool the segmenter by using both losses in the attack objective.
 However, these alternatives actually decrease the attack success rate.
 In our experiments, using only classification loss always yields the strongest attack.

 In particular, we consider PGD attack with an objective that is a linear combination of the classification loss and the segmentation loss, i.e., $L = (1 - \cseg)L_{\mathrm{clf}} + \cseg L_{\mathrm{seg}}$, as in \eqref{eq:segloss}.
 Table~\ref{tab:seg_attack} reports the adversarial accuracy under this attack with varying values of $\cseg$.
 This shows that using the segmentation loss does not improve the attack.
 In fact, a larger $\cseg$ (more weight on the segmentation loss) actually results in a worse attack.